Monday, August 10, 2020

 The advantages absolutely outweigh the disadvantages of this new controller.

-One more important feature is the 2.5 hours of battery life with this controller that allows you to fly four to five flights before a recharge.
-The original controller's short battery life was a significant problem and so too was the drain on the smartphone's battery.
+A further key feature is the 2.5 hours of battery life with this controller, allowing for four to five flights before needing a recharge.
+The short battery life of the original controller was a significant issue, as was the drain on the smartphone's battery.